 - Students from families earning less than $150,000 (as of 2020–21) a year do not pay tuition.

-- All students are expected to help finance their education from summer job income, part-time campus work, and outside scholarships, if available.
+- All students are expected to contribute to their education through summer job income, part-time campus work, and/or outside scholarships, if available.

 - Stanford has nearly doubled its funding for need-based financial aid since 2007.

 - For the next three to five years, the combined funding from endowed scholarships and expendable gifts like The Stanford Fund still leaves a projected shortfall of approximately $40-$50 million per year.

 Stanford's commitment to need-blind admission stands firm, but endowed scholarships remain one of the university's highest fundraising priorities.